Skip to main content

 Fare Options

-A “Basic” fare category will replace Wanna Get Away fares.
-While these fares will presumably still be low-cost, they will not include the flexibility and other benefits Wanna Get Away tickets are currently known for.
-Instead, these tickets will be comparable to other carriers’ Basic Economy options.
+A “Basic” fare category replaced Wanna Get Away fares.
+While these fares are still low-cost, they do not include the flexibility and other benefits Wanna Get Away tickets were known for.
+Instead, these tickets are comparable to other carriers’ Basic Economy options.

-Historically, Wanna Get Away Plus fares have been $30 to $40 more per round trip ticket than Wanna Get Away fares.
+Historically, Wanna Get Away Plus fares have been $40 more per round trip ticket than Wanna Get Away fares.

 Assigned Seating